-A minimum of 30 semester hours of graduate credit is required for all master's degrees (with the exception of Master of Fine Arts degrees, as mentioned below).
-Specific degree programs may require more than these minima.
-For degree programs in which the thesis is required or included, 24 semester hours of course work are required in addition to a minimum of 6 semester hours thesis credit.
-Graduate students in a master's degree program must complete a minimum of 18 hours of formal classroom lecture courses; that is, courses that require regular attendance, study assignments, final examinations, and quality grades, and that are not designated or conducted as workshops, group study, directed study, directed readings, field study, practicum, internships, etc. No more than 6 hours of Z-graded courses may be applied toward the degree program, and a minimum of 24 hours must be taken in courses other than internships and practicums.
+A minimum of 30 semester hours of graduate credit is required for all master's.
+Specific degree programs may require more than the minimum number of hours.
+For degree programs in which the thesis is required or included, 24 semester hours of course work are required in addition to a minimum of 6 semester hours of thesis credit.
+Graduate students in a master's degree program must complete a minimum of 18 hours of formal classroom lecture courses, that is, courses that require regular attendance, study assignments, final examinations, and quality grades, and that are not designated or conducted as workshops, group study, directed study, directed readings, field study, practicum, internships, etc. No more than 6 hours of Z-graded courses may be applied toward the degree program, and a minimum of 24 hours must be taken in courses other than internships and practicums.
 The Master of Fine Arts degree, which is offered in art and creative writing, requires a minimum of 54 semester hours in the subject area, two years of academic residency, and a thesis project of 6 semester hours.
 Up to 30 hours beyond the bachelor's degree may be waived by the department on the basis of previous graduate work completed in the subject field.
 The last 30 hours of this degree must meet the time limit requirement for completion of master's degrees.